codder-shivam/Data-Structures-/README.md

 //sample recursion code...

-int function(int n){   //function definition which returns an integer value
+int function(int n)               //function definition which returns an integer value

-  if(condition){
+{
+    if(condition)

+      {

        do this;

         return ;         //  can return 0 for false values  and 1 for true value  or any integer value

      }

      return ;              // return some int value on failing the if condition

 }